gijsdanoe/gevpro/README.md

 Generate_haiku:
     Adds counts of words and checks if they are in haiku format

+Make_dict:
+    makes a dictionary of the dpw file, names and syllables.
+    Example = {"appel":"ap-pel"}
+    for word in tweet:
+        syl_count = Example[word].count("-") + 1

+pickle:
+    file format for dpw dictionary

 Bijeenkomsten:
 ma 12-3 13.00-17.00
 ma 19-3 15.00-17.00